We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Plenty of ventilation.
 Air vents will ensure that your toddler isn’t a grumpy, sweaty mess (at least, any more than usual) by the end of the bike ride.

 - MIPS designation.
-While all children’s bike helmets should meet the CPSC (U.S. Consumer Product Safety Commission) standards, some helmet manufacturers are going above and beyond to include the MIPS (Multi-directional Impact Protection System) safety feature in their helmets.
+While all children’s bike helmets should meet the CPSC standards, be aware that there are different standards by age — helmets can meet CPSC standards for “persons over the age of 1,” which differ from those for children over the age of 5.
+But there’s more: Some helmet manufacturers are going above and beyond to include the MIPS (Multi-directional Impact Protection System) safety feature in their helmets.
 These helmets have an extra “cage” type structure inside that rotates and allows the helmet to absorb the impact of a crash from any angle.
 Of course, this added feature typically costs more than non-MIPS helmets.
 If a helmet fits well and your kid will wear it, it’s probably good enough without MIPS.

 To find the correct fit for your toddler’s bike helmet, you can follow these simple steps:

 - Measure.
-You can use a soft tape measure around your toddler’s head to find their proper helmet size (most helmets are sized in centimeters).
+You can use a soft tape measure around your toddler’s head to find their proper helmet size.
+Most helmets are sized in centimeters (cm).

 - Position.
 The helmet should sit flat on your toddler’s head, and about one or two finger-widths above their eyebrows.